-What is an Improvement Exchange
+4. Improvement Exchange

 Also termed as a construction exchange, improvement exchanges allows investors to upgrade the replacement property with the exchange equity.
 That is, the taxpayer can spend the deferred tax amount on improving the replacement property before closing the 1031 exchange.